SoftSimu/CellSim3D/readme.md

 3D model:

 CellSim3D: GPU Accelerated Software for Simulations of Cellular Growth and Division in Three Dimensions,
 P. Madhikar, J.A.
-Astrom, J. Westerholm, M. Karttunen
+Astrom, J. Westerholm, M. Karttunen, submitted

 ## Compilation
 CellSim3D can be compiled easily with the packaged makefile.
 First